brunocfnba/docker-spark-cluster/README.md

 # Spark Cluster using Docker

-This readme will guide you through the creation and setup of a 3 node spark cluster using Docker containers, share the same data volume to use as the script source and how to run a script using spark-submit.
+This readme will guide you through the creation and setup of a 3 node spark cluster using Docker containers, share the same data volume to use as the script source, how to run a script using spark-submit and how to create a container to schedule spark jobs.

 ###Install docker